AnwarXahid/soft-assertion-fuzzer/README.md

 # 🔍🐞 Soft Assertion Fuzzer

-> **A next-generation fuzzing framework to expose the hidden dangers of numerical instability in ML applications.**
+> - **A smarter way to find numerical bugs in ML code.**
->
-> Automatically guided by *learned soft assertions*, this fuzzer finds the silent killers: NaNs, Infs, and **wrong-but-looks-fine predictions** in your ML models.
+> - Powered by learned *soft assertions*, this fuzzer doesn’t just catch crashes — it uncovers hidden instabilities like NaNs, Infs, and silent mispredictions that break model reliability.
-> If it's unstable — we *will* break it.
-Intelligently.
+> - If your ML code is numerically unstable — **we will detect it.
+Automatically.
+Precisely.
+At scale.**

 ---